 How Much Does the PSAT Cost?

-Your school (or the school at which you're taking the PSAT test) should give you instructions on how to pay for the test and by when you'll need to submit your payment.
+Your school (or the school at which you're taking the PSAT test) should give you instructions on how to pay for the test and when you'll need to submit your payment by.
 Most schools request PSAT payments from students by around September.
 Note that you will never need to pay the College Board directly (that's the school's job!).